zepheira/bibframe/model/bfarchive.md

 * description: A local or repository identifier for archival collection, box, folder or item.
 * value: Literal
 * scope: <http://bibfra.me/vocab/archive>
-* remark: Equevalent to Reference Code Element 2.1 in Describing Archives: a Content Standard, 2nd Edition (2015).
+* remark: Equivalent to Reference Code Element 2.1 in Describing Archives: a Content Standard, 2nd Edition (2015).
 At the highest levels of description, this is oftentimes known as the collection number, e.g., UARS745 for University Archives Record Series #745.

 ## extent
 * label: extent
 * description: Used to identify and describe the physical or logical extent and the medium of the unit of description.
 Oftentimes measured in linear shelf space or cubic storage space of the unit of description, or the amount of digital files and storage space.
 * value: Literal
 * scope: <http://bibfra.me/vocab/archive>
-* remark: Equevalent to Extent Element 2.5 in in Describing Archives: a Content Standard, 2nd Edition (2015).
+* remark: Equivalent to Extent Element 2.5 in in Describing Archives: a Content Standard, 2nd Edition (2015).

 ## scopeContent